Si Woo Park

-Si Woo Park (born 26 June 1991) is a South Korean mixed martial artist, currently competing in the atomweight division of Jewels.
+Park Si-woo (born 26 June 1991), anglicized as Si Woo Park is a South Korean mixed martial artist, currently competing in the atomweight division of Jewels.
+She is the former Jewels Strawweight champion.

 As of January 3, 2022, Fight Matrix ranks her as the eight best atomweight in the world, while Sherdog ranks her as the seventh best atomweight in the world.

 Mixed martial arts career

 Early career

 Park made her professional debut against Jeong Eun Park at Road FC 042 x Chungju World Martial Arts Festival on September 23, 2017.
 Park won the fight by unanimous decision.

 Park was scheduled to face Sayako Fujita at GRACHAN 35 on May 27, 2018.
 Fujita won the fight by unanimous decision.

 Park returned to Japan for her next fight, as she was scheduled to fight Emi Tomimatsu at DEEP 85 Impact on August 26, 2018.
 She notched her first professional victory, prevailing over Tomimatsu by unanimous decision.

 Park faced Jae Choi at KAISER 02 in her fourth professional fight.
 Park extended her winning streak to two fights, winning once again by decision.